Sold Out $ 34.00

 3. Cover all but the growth tips with soil, leaving the growth tips exposed.

-4. Fill or Submerge your container with just two to four inches of water above the surface of the soil or growth tips.
+4. Fill or Submerge your container with just two to four inches of water above the surface of the soil.

 Be sure not to use potting soil or anything with organics that will break down quickly or float.

 We do NOT fertilize at all when planting lotus or they will burn.

 Many gardeners do not plant their lotus plants in adequately wide containers and get few flowers or only leaves because of the cramped growing space.
 The more room and leaves the plant produces the more sugar those leaves can produce and the more flowers in the sunlight the leaves can provide sugar for, along with the proper nutrition.

 Fertilize only AFTER you have established plant with 2 standing aerial leaves.